Aalto-QuML/Modular-Flows/README.md

-# Modular Flows: Differential Molecular Generatin
+# Modular Flows: Differential Molecular Generation
 This is the implementation of Modular Flows: Differential Molecular Generatin NeurIPS 2022 paper at:

 ## Prerequisites